MattiSG/Watai/README.md

 Installing
 ----------

+This installation guide assumes a POSIX-compliant OS, such as Mac OS X or Linux.
+If you're under Windows, see the [Windows installation guide](https://github.com/MattiSG/Watai/wiki/Windows-installation).

 ### Dependencies ###

 #### Node & NPM ####

-Watai runs as a [Node.js](http://nodejs.org) module with dependencies on external modules.
+Watai runs as a [Node.js](http://nodejs.org) module.
 You will therefore need the Node runtime (v0.6+, v0.8+) and package manager (NPM).

-[Download](http://nodejs.org/download) the Node+NPM package for your environment.
+[Download](http://nodejs.org/download) the Node+NPM package for your environment if you don't already have it.

-If you’re under Windows and don’t have admin privileges, you might have to define `PATH` as a user environment variable and set it to `<install_drive>:\Program Files\nodejs`.

 #### Selenium Server ####